April 2025

-The HIV drugs market size is estimated to grow from USD 33.32 billion in 2023 to surpass around USD 49.68 billion by 2032, registering a CAGR of 4.3% between 2024 and 2032.
+The HIV drugs market size is expected to grow from USD 36.25 billion in 2025 to USD 52.95 billion by 2034, with a CAGR of 4.3% throughout the forecast period from 2025 to 2034.
+The rising prevalence of HIV/AIDs, growing awareness for early diagnosis, and technological advancements drive the market.

+The World Health Organization estimated that around 39.9 million people were living with HIV at the end of 2023.
+This shows we need better treatments to fight HIV.
 HIV (Human Immunodeficiency Virus) weakens the body's immune system, making it vulnerable to infections and diseases.
 It is mainly transmitted through sharing needles or syringes, unprotected sexual contact, and from mother to child during childbirth or breastfeeding.

 Early diagnosis of HIV is crucial because it allows for timely medical intervention and treatment.
 When HIV is diagnosed early, individuals can start antiretroviral therapy (ART) promptly.
 ART helps to suppress the virus, allowing the immune system to recover and preventing the progression of HIV to AIDS (Acquired Immunodeficiency Syndrome).
 Without treatment, HIV can lead to AIDS, a condition characterized by severe immune system damage and an increased risk of opportunistic infections and certain cancers.
 However, with proper medical care and treatment, people living with HIV can lead long and healthy lives.